grok.org.uk:/#

 ftp://ftp.andrew.cmu.edu/pub/cyrus-mail/

-2. Take some backups before we start!
+2. Take backups before we start!

 cp /etc/mail/sendmail.cf /etc/mail/sendmail.cf.old